IVMonday/NewProject/README.md

 # NewProject
 This will be my first github utilizing project.
-This project will be a Madlib
+This project will be a Madlib.